Since its roots began in 1886, Fair Park has evolved into one of the world's premier destinations engulfed with timeless history and landscape.

 1956: Elvis performs in the Cotton Bowl, singing his way through “Heartbreak Hotel” and “Don’t Be Cruel” to the delight of thousands of fans.

-1960: The Dallas Texans of the new American Football League and the new Dallas Cowboy of the established National Football League play their first season in the Cotton Bowl.
-The Texans will move to Kansas City in 1963, the Cowboys to Irving in 1971.
+1960: The Dallas Texans of the new American Football League and the new Dallas Cowboys of the established National Football League play their first season in the Cotton Bowl.
+The Texans will move to Kansas City in 1963, and the Cowboys to Irving in 1971.

 1970: The Dallas Cowboys play their last game in the Cotton Bowl.